Lakers–Spurs rivalry: Lakers and Spurs win five consecutive championships (1999–2003)

+Kobe vs. Duncan (1997–2016)

+Kobe Bryant (left) and Tim Duncan (right), whose careers virtually ran simultaneously (Kobe played a year before Duncan in 1996-97), were considered two of the best players of their generation.

 O'Neal was traded to the Miami Heat in the following offseason, and the Lakers missed the playoffs in 2005.
 Meanwhile, the Spurs won their third NBA Championship over the defending champion Pistons in a long, hard-fought 7-game series.
 The rivalry became dormant, as the Bryant-led Lakers started anew with a younger nucleus that lost in the first round in 2006 and 2007.
 Meanwhile, the Spurs were defeated by the Dallas Mavericks in the 2006 Western Conference Semifinals 4–3, but rebounded in 2007 to win their 4th Title in 9 years.
+Winning in 2005 and 2007 with the Spurs was former Lakers’ role player Robert Horry, who was now up to seven championships in his career (2 with the Rockets, 3 with the Lakers, 2 with the Spurs).

 During the 2007–08 season, Bryant and the rebuilt Lakers reemerged as a contender.
 With the added help of Pau Gasol, a second-half acquisition from the Memphis Grizzlies, the team received the #1 seed in the West.
 The Spurs received the #3 seed.
 They met again in the 2008 Western Conference Finals.
 In Game 1, the Lakers overcame a 20-point 3rd quarter deficit to win 89–85 en route to defeating the defending champions 4–1 and advance to the NBA Finals, where they lost to the Boston Celtics.

 In the 2008–09 and 2009–10 season, they did not meet in the playoffs.
 The Spurs were eliminated for the first time in the first round and second round by the Dallas Mavericks and Phoenix Suns respectively, while the Lakers went on to win the NBA Championship against the Orlando Magic in 2009 and the Boston Celtics in 2010.

 The 2011 Playoffs was the first time since 2006 that neither appeared in the Western Conference Finals and for only the second time since 1999, neither team made the NBA Finals.